silvandeleemput/memcnn/docs/installation.rst

 Stable release
 --------------

-These are the preferred methods to install MemCNN, as it will always install the most recent stable release.
+These are the preferred methods to install MemCNN, as they will always install the most recent stable release.

 PyPi
 ^^^^